 The man stopped in the driveway in front of the Jeep.
 “Like I said, there’s nothing here for you.”

 I was annoyed but withheld my Scorpio nature and said nothing.
 Instead I gave him a dirty look, then drove off.
 Time and place for everything.
-While driving back, I did a quick internet search on Sandra Breyer in Ravensgate on my phone.
+On the way back, I stopped at a gas station, filled the tank and did a quick internet search on Sandra Breyer in Ravensgate on my phone.
 The asshole was right.

 The Ravensgate Herald, the local paper, did a brief story on her.
 The article said it was a missing persons case.
 It started when she stopped making her house payments on the land contract.
 The owner came by to check on her, but no one answered.
-Fearing Sandy might have had a heart attack or some other emergency, he called the authorities.
+Fearing Sandy might have had some type of medical emergency, he called the authorities.